15 Cities with the Highest Vehicle Theft Rates [3-Year Study]

 - Vehicles with the highest theft rates

-We'll also touch on vehicle break-ins for certain cities (an example would be San Francisco car break-ins, for instance).
-The process of filing a claim for a vehicle break-in is similar to filing one for vehicle theft and requires the same type of auto insurance.
+We’ll also touch on vehicle break-ins for certain cities (an example would be San Francisco car break-ins, for instance).
+The process of filing a claim for a vehicle break-in is similar to filing one for vehicle theft and requires the same type of car insurance.
 We include, in this article, resources for analyzing auto theft statistics by state and cities ranked by other crimes such as the worst cities for theft.

 Finally, we include vehicle theft information from over 300 metro areas for the three years of our study.
 You might be asking, “What are the car thefts in my area?”
 Let’s get started.

 The Worst U.S. Cities for Vehicle Theft

 Our cities with the highest vehicle theft rates are located in all regions in the country except for the Northeast.
 They are a mix of red states and blue states as well, with one swing state.